johngrassey/curriculum/foundations/introduction/how_this_course_will_work.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - It looks like this lesson doesn't have any additional resources yet.
 Help us expand this section by contributing to our curriculum.

+I'm Just Testing a Couple of things out
+I am now going to commit this change.